lanazwart/lzseevee/content/work/_index.md

 ### Duties
  - Working closely with both the business and the IT teams to produce a prioritized product road map
  - Facilitating and analysing customer feedback to be incorporated into road map
-- Producing clear and precise requirements, user stories and acceptance criteria for each project on the priority list for use by the engineering team
+- Producing clear and precise requirements, user stories and acceptance criteria for each enhancement or feature on the agreed priority list - for consumption by the engineering team (including QA)
-- Working closely with development manager and project manager to ensure delivery of business critical Requirements
 - Designing new screens with UX specialist to ensure a consistent, stable and intuitive UI experience in line with the latest design principles
+- Working closely with development manager and project manager to ensure delivery of business critical requirements
-- Attending stand-up meetings every day to stay on top of the engineering team’s deliverables, release cycles and challenges
+- Attending daily stand-up meetings to stay on top of the engineering team’s deliverables, release cycles and challenges
 - Providing support and guidance to the engineering team during all phases of the SDLC
 -	Organising and leading release meetings (bi-weekly) to ensure releases happen on time and prerequisites are met
 - Ensuring all affected parties are change ready before each release